huyTon-IceBear/dashboard-feedback/feedback-component/README.md

 To understand and contribute to the development of the Feedback API, navigate to the [api/feedback](./feedback-component/api/feedback) folder.

+## Configuration

+Make sure to set up your environment variables by copying the provided `.env.example`

 ## Getting Started

 To integrate the SnapFlow Feedback component into your Next.js, React, TypeScript project, follow these steps:

 1. Add the `feedback-component` component to your project.

-2. Install all needed dependencies
+2. Install all needed dependencies and add all needed keys for environment file

 3. Now, you can use the `FeedbackButton` component within your project.